Call us now:

 When is a building permit legally required under Thai law?

-The cornerstone of lawful construction under the Building Control Act in Thailand lies in the obligation to obtain prior approval before initiating any structural work.
-Section 21 of the Act establishes that any person intending to construct, alter, move, or demolish a building must first apply for and receive a construction permit issued by the local administrative authority.
-This obligation applies nationwide and encompasses both urban and rural jurisdictions designated as “controlled areas” under Section 3 of the Act.
+The Building Control Act in Thailand places lawful construction on the requirement to obtain prior approval before starting any structural work.
+Section 21 of the Act requires any person who intends to construct, alter, move, or demolish a building to apply for and obtain a construction permit from the relevant local administrative authority.
+This requirement applies nationwide and covers both urban and rural jurisdictions designated as “controlled areas” under Section 3 of the Act.

 What documents must be submitted and how are they reviewed?

-The application process is outlined in Section 23, which mandates that the applicant submit a full suite of technical documents, including architectural plans, structural calculations, construction timelines, and intended building use.
-These documents must be certified by a qualified professional—typically a licensed engineer or architect accredited under Thai law.
-The local authority is required by law to review the application and render a decision within 45 days, unless an extension is justified due to complexity or high volume of requests.
+Section 23 sets out the application process and requires the applicant to submit a complete set of technical documents, including architectural plans, structural calculations, construction timelines, and the intended use of the building.
+A qualified professional—typically a licensed engineer or architect accredited under Thai law—must certify these documents.
+The law requires the local authority to review the application and issue a decision within 45 days, unless the authority justifies an extension due to the project’s complexity or a high volume of pending requests.

 Section 24 clarifies that if a permit is issued, it is valid only for the scope of work explicitly outlined in the submitted documents.
 Any deviation from the approved plans—such as increasing the height of the building, altering its internal layout, or changing its use—may constitute a violation under Section 43 and expose the developer to administrative or criminal sanctions.
 Moreover, under Section 25, construction must commence within one year from the date of permit issuance, failing which the permit will lapse automatically, unless renewed under specific procedural conditions.